CodeWithHitesh/B-Tree-Python/README.md

 - Deletion (leaf, internal, root, all keys, non-existent keys)
 - Edge cases: minimum degree 2, negative and large numbers, empty tree, single-key tree, duplicate keys

+## Continuous Integration

+Pull requests run a GitHub Actions workflow that executes `python -m unittest`.
+After the tests pass, the PR can be merged once it has been approved.

 ## License

 [MIT](LICENSE)